awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-containerproperties.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Memory`  <a name="cfn-batch-jobdefinition-containerproperties-memory"></a>
 The hard limit \(in MiB\) of memory to present to the container\.
 If your container attempts to exceed the memory specified here, the container is killed\.
 This parameter maps to `Memory` in the [Create a container](https://docs.docker.com/engine/api/v1.23/#create-a-container) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.23/) and the `--memory` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
 You must specify at least 4 MiB of memory for a job\.
+This is required but can be specified in several places for multi\-node parallel \(MNP\) jobs; it must be specified for each node at least once\.
 If you are trying to maximize your resource utilization by providing your jobs as much memory as possible for a particular instance type, see [Memory Management](https://docs.aws.amazon.com/batch/latest/userguide/memory-management.html) in the *AWS Batch User Guide*\.
 *Required*: No
 *Type*: Integer